pulse api compose

 - Errors aggregate into a single

-SERVICE_INTERNALerror whosedetails.failed_indiceslists the slot indices that failed. - Successful slots populate the response array; failed slots are
+SERVICE_INTERNALerror whosedetails.failed_indiceslists the slot indices that failed. - Successful slots populate

 Output